Las Plumas High School: Fight song

 The Las Plumas Fight song was written by art teacher Al Walsh in the Fall of 1961.
 About this same time, Steve Green and George Kerth, two members of the class of '65, designed the multi-colored Thunderbird that was used as the school's symbol during its early years.
 This symbol was painted on the band's bass drum and used in other areas.
 The fight song fell into disuse, until it was revived by the Associated Student Body in 2008.
 The class of 1998 donated the fight song board located in the gymnasium next to the scoreboard.

 Greg Wright incident

 A lockdown took place at the school on September 28, 2007.
 Student Greg Wright brought a gun to school and held a drama class hostage in the band room.
 The attack was not directed at the drama class, but at a rival student who was not on campus at the time.
 After about 2½ hours, Wright released the hostages and was taken into custody by Oroville police.
 The other students were taken to a church across from the school, where they were picked up by their parents.

 Greg Wright was charged with attempted murder and was sentenced to 22 years in prison and will have to serve 19 years before he will become eligible for parole.
+He will be eligible for release as early as 2027, and as late as 2029.
+Wright's mother, Sharlee Morton, was later also convicted of smuggling marijuana into her son's prison, allegedly Wright had been involved in selling the drug to other inmates.